Wisdom Visions

 I am a beholder of His Presence,

-a witness that, though encased in this
+a testifier that, though I am encased in this

 fleshy web of dreams and happenstance,

-nothing diminishes the Splendor
+nothing diminishes knowing the Splendor

 Return to top

-Copyright Gill Schwartz 2003 www.WisdomVisions.com
+Copyright Nathaniel Schwartz 2003 www.WisdomVisions.com

 All the material on this web sight is

-Registered Copyright Gill Schwartz 2003
+Registered Copyright Nathaniel Schwartz 2003